-Quality Faux Wood Shutters vs Other Faux Wood Shutters in Cincinnati05/06/2019Lisa Renee Nieberding There are plenty faux wood shutters available, but what’s the difference between good faux wood shutters, like our Polywood® shutters, that will hold up over decades and faux wood shutters that might need to be replaced within a short amount of time?
-You need to look at the faux wood shutter’s craftsmanship and technicalities such as its durability, finish, and energy efficiency potential.
+Quality Faux Wood Shutters vs Other Faux Wood Shutters in Cincinnati05/06/2019Lisa Renee Nieberding There are plenty faux wood shutters available, but what’s the difference between good faux wood shutters, like our Polywood® shutters, that will hold up over decades and faux wood shutters that look ratty [[over time|as time goes on]39?
+You need to look at the faux wood shutter’s craftsmanship and specifics such as its durability, finish, and energy efficiency potential.
 Quality faux wood won’t splinter, crack, chip or warp All new faux wood plantation shutters look pretty when first put up.
 However, shutters that are crafted with lower-quality materials such as cheap composites, vinyl-wrapped particleboards, or porous louvers may bow, snap, splinter, or discolor.
 You won’t want inferior faux wood shutters in your everyday rooms or in spaces that have extreme heat, cold, or humidity.
 Well-made faux wood, like Polywood, is made from extruded compounds that is made so it won’t bend, discolor or degrade.
 The solid louvers allows shutters to defy bowing, splintering, cracking, and chipping, especially in humid or varying-temperature rooms.
 If you want to see if a faux wood plantation shutter makes the grade or not, just look at the warranty.
 Companies that give a lifetime guarantee have faith in their shutters because they only use the highest quality of materials.
-Good faux wood doesn’t stain Everyday maintenance is the same process for every faux wood plantation shutters.
+Quality faux wood doesn’t stain Everyday maintenance is the same process for every faux wood plantation shutters.
 However, deep cleaning comes with another set of problems.
 Vinyl and other cheap materials will absorb some moisture when scrubbed with spray cleaner.
 Other faux wood shutters also have coatings that can trap dust and grime so that they are more difficult to clean.
 Manufacturers that produce quality plantation shutters know that faux wood should be simple to wipe down.
-For example, Polywood uses a finish that is simple to wipe down quickly, and then your shutters seem as if they were just installed.
+For example, Polywood uses a finish that is simple to wipe down quickly, and then your shutters seem like they were just installed.
 Quality faux wood is completely water resistant, so if any muck and grime gets on the shutter, it will come clean with a little water or liquid cleaner.
 Good faux wood is energy efficient When you lower your high-quality faux wood shutters, you should feel a quantifiable change in air flow and heat transfer.
-The thick louvers and dense composites will help stop sunlight that heats up a room and air transfer that can make a room chilly.
+The thick louvers and dense composites will help stop sunlight that heats up a room and heat loss that can make a room chilly.
 The best faux wood shutters, like Polywood shutters, will even go further in ensuring energy efficiency through UV inhibitors and weather stripping.
 Shutters crafted with a low quality composite will not demonstrate the same energy-saving benefits.
 Shutters with shoddy materials or hollow louvers will still promote heat loss.
 Over time, inferior shutters can begin to warp and permanently separate the louvers.
 The key to seeing if you bought a shoddy faux wood is by finding its R-rating.
-The higher the number, the better the shutter blocks UV rays.
+The higher the number, the more energy efficient the shutter.
 Call a Cincinnati shutters rep and get a quality faux wood treatment Choosing a good faux wood shutter can sometimes seem like an impossible task.
 Luckily, our Sunburst representatives will bring you all our faux wood lines, so you can choose the perfect window treatment for your rooms.
 To book a free in-home consultation, call 513-216-9740 today.